s1vax/Pwnagotchi/README.md

 <br>

 ### 📡 Upgrades
-- ***Micro USB to USB A OTG Adapter***: Este adaptador nos permitira que la Raspberry Pi pueda tener acceso a otros dispositivos que permitan expandir sus capacidades.
+- ***Micro USB to USB A OTG Adapter***: This adapter allows the Raspberry Pi to access other devices, expanding its capabilities.

 <br>